 Near Lickdale in Lebanon County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-40° 28.789′ N, 76° 31.932′ W. Marker is near Lickdale, Pennsylvania, in Lebanon County.
+40° 28.538′ N, 76° 31.283′ W. Marker is near Lickdale, Pennsylvania, in Lebanon County.
 Marker is on State Highway 72, on the right when traveling north.
 Touch for map.
-Located on the southern end of Swatara State Park.
 Marker is in this post office area: Jonestown PA 17038, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Swatara Gap (approx. 0.6 miles away); Sattazahn Lutheran Church (approx. 1.3 miles away); Fort Swatara (approx. 1.4 miles away); Union Forge (approx. 2.2 miles away); Transportation Corps Unit Training Center (approx. 3 miles away); OH-6A Cayuse (approx. 3.7 miles away); AH-1F Bell (approx. 3.7 miles away); UH-1 Iroquois (approx. 3.7 miles away).
+Union Canal (approx. 0.6 miles away); Fort Swatara (approx. 0.9 miles away); Union Forge (approx. 1.7 miles away); Sattazahn Lutheran Church (approx. 1.8 miles away); Transportation Corps Unit Training Center (approx. 2.9 miles away); OH-6A Cayuse (approx. 3.8 miles away); AH-1F Bell UH-1 Iroquois (approx. 3.8 miles away).
 Touch for a list and map of all markers in Lickdale.

 Also see . . .
 Fossils at Swatara Gap.
 Due to expansion of Interstate 81 which runs through the gap, fossil beds were exposed.
 The Department of Transportation enacted a program to move debris from the construction to safer areas for fossil hunters.
 (Submitted on October 15, 2008, by Craig Swain of Leesburg, Virginia.)

 Categories. • Natural Features • War, French and Indian •

 More.
 Search the internet for Swatara Gap.